For 100 to 300 unit operators

 Owner email · 8 AM

-"We built the Monday-morning dashboard before anything else — because tenant status had been living in the owner's head, not in any tool.
-The dashboard moved it out of his head and into a system."
+"Tenant status had been living in the operator's head, not in any tool.
+The alerts system moved it out of his head and into a place he could actually look at."

 01